MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/ne-acxpin-acx_physical_connection_flags.md

 ### -field AcxPhysicalConnectionFromPinId

-TBD: Indicates that the physical connection is from a pin ID?
-TBD
+Indicates that the physical connection is from a PIN whose ID is specified.

 ### -field AcxPhysicalConnectionFromPinObject

-TBD: Indicates that the physical connection is from a pin object?
-TBD
+Indicates that the physical connection is from a PIN which is represented by the specified PIN object.

 ### -field AcxPhysicalConnectionValidFlags